JaneliaSciComp/SongExplorer/README.md

 graph structure and weight parameters into the single file that TensorFlow needs for inference.
 You'll need to choose a checkpoint to use with the File Browser as you did before when saving the activations (i.e.
-"trained-classifier1/train_1r/vgg.ckpt-100" in this case).
+"trained-classifier1/train_1r/vgg.ckpt-100.{index,meta,data\*}" in this case).
 Output into the log files directory are "freeze.ckpt-<>.log" and "frozen-graph.ckpt-<>.log" files for errors, and "frozen-graph.ckpt-<>.pb" containing the binary data.
 This latter PB file can in future be chosen as the model instead of a checkpoint file.

 Now use the `Classify` button to generate probabilities over time for each annotated word.
-Specify which recordings using the `File Browser` and the `WAV,TF,CSV Files` button.
-These are first stored in a file ending in ".tf", and then converted to WAV files for easy viewing.
+Specify which recordings using the `File Browser` and the `WAV Files` button.
+Note that while the "Checkpoint File" button changed to "PB File", you can leave the text box as is;  all DeepSong needs is a filename from which it can parse "ckpt-\*".
+The probabilities are first stored in a file ending in ".tf", and then converted to WAV files for easy viewing.

     $ ls groundtruth-data/round2/
     20161207T102314_ch1-ambient.wav    20161207T102314_ch1-other.wav